Harold Riley (artist): Biography

-Riley has been awarded honorary doctorates by the universities of Salford, Manchester, London and Florence.
+Riley was awarded honorary doctorates by the universities of Salford, Manchester, London and Florence.

-Riley's commissioned painted portraits include Prince Philip, Duke of Edinburgh, Prince Alexander of Yugoslavia, Princess Alice, Duchess of Gloucester, Pope John XIII, Pope Paul VI, Pope John Paul II, American Ambassador Elliot Richardson, United States presidents John F. Kennedy and Gerald Ford, and Nelson Mandela.
+Riley's commissioned painted portraits include Prince Philip, Duke of Edinburgh, Prince Alexander of Yugoslavia, Princess Alice, Duchess of Gloucester, Pope John XXIII, Pope Paul VI, Pope John Paul II, former U.S. Ambassador to Great Britain Elliot Richardson, United States presidents John F. Kennedy and Gerald Ford, and Nelson Mandela.

-Riley is famous worldwide for his sporting pictures, particularly of golf and football.
+Riley was famous worldwide for his sporting pictures, particularly of golf and football.
 His golf images are in private and public collections throughout the world.
 His football paintings have centred largely on his links with Manchester United, with whom he played as a junior before going to university.
 The club has an extensive collection of his work, but the majority remains in his archive.

 Thanks to Salford City Council, an archive and studio have been created for him in a conservation area around the old fire station on the Crescent in Salford.
-Here Riley will continue to work and his drawings, paintings and photographs of the city will be housed here, as well as his extensive collection of sports studies.
+Here Riley continued to work and his drawings, paintings and photographs of the city are housed here, as well as his extensive collection of sports studies.
 A charitable trust, the Riley Educational Foundation, has been set up to look after his life's work.

-In 2016 he published a limited-edition book, six years in the making and costing £17,500 per copy, recording the time he spent with South African President Nelson Mandela.
-Some of the 23 drawings he made of Mandela are reproduced.
-Money from the sale of the book would go to the Riley Educational Foundation, a registered charity set up to keep his work in Salford, and promote art in the north-west, including Salford schools.
+In 2016 he published a limited-edition book on his friendship with Nelson Mandela.
+The book took six years to complete and each copy was priced at £17,500.
+Proceeds from the sale went to the Riley Educational Foundation, a charity that supports art in the north-west of England.

 Personal life

-Riley has been married twice.
-His first wife Hannelore died in 1973.
+Riley was married twice.
+His first wife Hannelore died in 1974.
 They had one daughter, Kate, born in 1969.
 He married his second wife, Ashraf, in 1976 and their daughter Sara was born in 1977.
-The couple have three grandchildren.
+The couple had three grandchildren.

-He has served as a Deputy Lieutenant of Greater Manchester since 1984.
+Riley served as a Deputy Lieutenant of Greater Manchester from 1984 until his death.
 He received the Freedom of the City of Salford on 15 November 2017.

+Riley died on 18 April 2023, at the age of 88.